Group of people hiking with backpacks across rocky terrain

 Difficulty: Easy

-• Plan Ahead: Check the weather and trail conditions before setting out, especially on longer or more challenging routes.
+• Plan ahead: Check the forecast and local trail conditions before setting out, especially on longer routes.

 Frequently Asked Questions